-fucking hell. when did tom jones become cool? did it happen sometime this summer or fall? and how is that even possible? it’s like some bizarro universe we’ve stepped into here.
+Fucking hell.
+When did Tom Jones become cool?
+Did it happen sometime this summer or fall?
+And how is that even possible?
+It’s like some bizarro universe we’ve stepped into here.

-the other day i randomly read something about a new tom jones album with a gospel/blues flavour. i thought, “that sounds like it could be a little interesting.” there had been a review in a recent mojo magazine, but i missed it, assuming it was just more of the same old cheesy stuff.
+The other day I read something about a new Tom Jones album with a gospel/blues flavour.
+I thought that sounded like it could be a little interesting.
+There had been a review in a recent Mojo magazine, but I missed it, assuming it was more of the same old cheesy stuff.

-i say again — fucking hell.
+I say again — fucking hell.

-but i mean…he covers a bob dylan song (and a great, unjustly neglected one at that) and does it at least as well as bob, if not better. that’s not easy to do. outside of jimi hendrix doing “all along the watch tower” and maybe a few dylan covers on rod stewart’s early solo albums — back when he was actually good and hadn’t yet sold his soul to satan — i’ve rarely heard a cover of a bob dylan song that sounded to me like it justified its existence.
+But I mean…he covers a Bob Dylan song — and a great, unjustly neglected one at that — and does it at least as well as Bob, if not better.
+That’s not easy to do.
+Outside of Jimi Hendrix doing “All Along the Watchtower” and maybe a few Dylan covers on Rod Stewart’s early solo albums before he sold his soul to Satan, I’ve rarely heard a cover of a Bob Dylan song that sounded to me like it justified its existence.

-needless to say, my feelings about tom have just been completely upended. i don’t get excited about new music very often, but i’m really looking forward to the day when this one shows up at dr. disc.
+Needless to say, my feelings about Tom have just been completely upended.
+I don’t get excited about new music very often, but I’m really looking forward to the day when this one shows up at Dr. Disc.